lucapette/lucapette.github.com/_drafts/a-few-words-about-hiring.markdown

 layout: articles
 ---

-I talk to people about hiring all the time.
-The reason is pretty obvious: we need more people to help us reach the goals we want to reach.
-More talents.
+I find myself in conversations about hiring all the time.
+The reason is pretty
+obvious: we need more people to help us reach the goals we want to reach.
+More talent.
 It takes a collective effort to ship 99% of things we build and that makes hiring a central problem when it comes about building, scaling, running a business.
 But do not get me wrong: the actual reason I am writing about hiring is not the fact that it is so central to the development of our teams and our businesses.
 The actual reason is that despite hiring is a core subject, most people approach it in a way that I barely understand.

 There are so many things I do not understand about how we interview people, how we write ads we post on job boards, how we treat candidates,